orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 Therefore, the repository distinguishes between:

-- the committed object,
+- the committed object
-- the reconstruction specification,
+- the reconstruction specification
-- the solver implementation,
+- the solver implementation
-- and the reviewer’s interpretation.
+- the reviewer’s interpretation

 Related file:

-`solver/README.md`

----
+solver/README.md

 ## Threat Model